-- Reduce the total amount of impermeable surfaces by replacing them with natural walkways, gravel, or permeable pavements.
+- Reduce the total amount of impervious surfaces by replacing them with natural walkways, gravel, or permeable pavements.

 - Add trees, shrubs, and mulch to expanses of lawn in order to capture and hold rainwater.
 Divert on-site runoff and rain gutters to gardens or small depressions where water has time to infiltrate the soil.

 - Maintain native vegetative buffers along the lakefront.
 Consider developing a “rain garden” — landscaped depressions that are designed to capture stormwater flow from roofs, driveways, and other hard surfaces and filter it into the ground away from the lake.

 - Never wash soaps or cleaning products directly in the lake.
 Avoid washing boats or cars on impervious surfaces where the detergent will run straight into the lake.